 Great care should be taken in drafting licence agreements and professional assistance from a patent attorney or other expert in the field should first be obtained.

-Our team has wide experience in the drafting of licence agreements, IP related contracts and the provision of advice relating to technology transfer and we urge you to contact us with any specific queries you may have.
+Our team has wide experience in the drafting of licence agreements, IP related contracts and the provision of advice relating to technology transfer and can assist with any specific queries you may have.